Implants Treatment Brings Relief For Dentures Wearers

 “I had my teeth removed more than 30 years ago and at first I didn’t have any problems.
 But latterly my mouth was always sore and no matter how many times I visited the dentist nothing seemed to change.

-“Finally my wife Liz read about dental implants in a magazine and she asked her dentist Dr Krishnan if he could help me.
+“Finally my wife Liz read about dental implants in a magazine and she asked her dentist in Midtown Toronto, Dr Krishnan if he could help me.
 Previously the pain and inconvenience stopped me living life to the full.

 “I was forever taking my dentures out of my mouth which Liz hated.
 I also felt self-conscious when I was talking and my jaw often ached and I even avoided going on holiday because I was so self-conscious.